fetchai/agents-aea/docs/multiplexer-standalone.md

+# Use Multiplexer Stand-Alone

 The `Multiplexer` can be used stand-alone.
 This way a developer can utilise the protocols and connections independent of the `Agent` or `AEA` classes.

 First, import the Python and application specific libraries and set the static variables.
-(Get the packages directory from the AEA repository `svn export https://github.com/fetchai/agents-aea.git/trunk/packages`.)
+(Get the `packages` directory from the AEA repository `svn export https://github.com/fetchai/agents-aea.git/trunk/packages`.)

 ``` python
 import os
 import time